-Gary Green, executive director, Center for Sustainable Journalism and executive editor, FTG
+Gary Green, executive director, Center for Sustainable Journalism, publisher of Fresh Take Georgia

-Green is executive director for the Center for Sustainable Journalism (CSJ), publisher of the news sites Fresh Take Georgia, Juvenile Justice Information Exchange (JJIE), Youth Today, and the Bokeh Focus photography platform.
-He is a senior lecturer of communication at the Kennesaw State University (KSU) School of Communication and Media.
+Green is executive director for the Center for Sustainable Journalism, publisher of Fresh Take Georgia, Juvenile Justice Information Exchange, and Youth Today news sites, the Bokeh Focus photography platform and multiple digital magazine projects.
+He is a senior lecturer of communication at the Kennesaw State University School of Communication and Media.